 Planning for the New Year Ahead

 Each new year, people make resolutions and set ambitious goals to better their financial health.
 Planning can help achieve these goals.
 It’s important to be aware of your wants and needs as you look forward and reflect on the previous year.
-Doug Reedy, Vice President and Relationship Manager at Workers Credit Union, has tips that can help.

 Take Inventory

 Think about where you are now, what you achieved in 2023, and where you may have fallen short.
 By looking at your success and failures from the previous year, you will be better able look forward and set new goals.
 Did you build your credit?
 Did you save what you wanted?
 Did you make progress paying off your credit card debt?
 These are all questions to reflect on as you look forward to making more financial progress in the new year.
 Even if you didn’t reach all your goals last year, it’s always important to remember that you may have made small progress.
-For example, a Workers Credit Union member who was in a tough position at the end of 2022 worked with Reedy to set goals.
-She wrote them down and hung the paper up on her fridge.
+For example, a Workers Credit Union member who was in a tough position at the end of 2022 wrote down their goals and hung the paper up on her fridge.
 Each day, she was able to tally up and see her progress, even if it seemed insignificant at the time.
 By the end of the year, each small win added up to show everything she accomplished.

 Plan for Expected and Unexpected Life Events